fdazen/fda-documentation/IBE_general.md

 Replace XXXXXXX with your Frontdesk Anywhere account number.

-This guide covers the set-up of Oboe 3.5 and selling POS products on your website.
+This guide covers the set-up of IBE 3.5 and selling POS products on your website.

-##**Oboe Customization**
+##**IBE Customization**

 **Access:** Only the Administrator can access your property administration control panel.
 After logging in, the Administrator will see an “Admin Settings” tab at the top of the screen.
 Clicking on this tab will open the Control Panel where all of the property’s settings are managed.

 Here they will find a list of the main settings that need to be configured in order to begin using the Frontdesk Anywhere booking engine.

-##**Oboe Options**
+##**IBE Options**

-Under the Oboe section you can configure various attributes of your booking engine
+Under the IBE section you can configure various attributes of your booking engine

 **Stay Restrictions:** Stay Restrictions can now be accessed via the Rates section.
 Set special stay restrictions for your online booking guests.
 Typically, this is used for minimum night stays but can also advertise promotions.
 Simply enter a start and end date for the period and a message to your guests.
-Note - The previously used ‘Special Periods’ section does not apply to Oboe 3 and above.
+Note - The previously used ‘Special Periods’ section does not apply to IBE 3 and above.

 **Close Out Periods:** Use the ‘Stay Restrictions’ option under the Rates tab to close out the dates that people can book rooms for your property online.
 These close out periods may be for as little as one night or for several months at a time.
 Create a period by selecting a date range and select the room type(s) to close for that period.
 An optional description for your reference may be added.
 Use stay restrictions.
-Note -The Close Out Periods option under the Oboe tab does not apply to Oboe versions 3 and above.
+Note -The Close Out Periods option under the IBE tab does not apply to IBE versions 3 and above.

 **Guest Requests:** Set-up pre-defined options that you want to offer your guests.
 Options appear as check boxes that can be selected.
 Selected options conveniently appear as notes in the guest folio.

 **Source of Business:** Allow your guests to tell you how they became aware of your property.
 This list is a sub-set of the master Sources of Business list you created in the General section.
 This feature can be selected as a requirement or for booking or simply left as a non required option.

-**Oboe Confirmation Type:**
+**IBE Confirmation Type:**
 **Confirmation Type:** Choose your booking confirmation as either Email or Credit Card.
 With either selection the email is required but you can choose to omit the requirement of providing a credit card so the guest is not charged immediately.
 The email only option is not supported if Credit Card Processing is enabled for your account.

 **Assign Room Logic:**